 Ministry of Justice (2009) MAPPA Guidance 2009.
 London: Ministry of Justice.

-.
+Ministry of Justice (2014) Voluntary sector at forefront of new fight against reoffending Press release, October 19 2014.
 London: Ministry of Justice.

 Mythen, G. & Walklate, S. & H. Kemshall (2012) Decentralising risk: The role of the voluntary and community sector in the management of offenders.
 Criminology and Criminal Justice, (13) 4.